wattache/tutorial-private-vpc-cloud-function/README.md

-# tutorial-cloud-workflow-bigquery
-Chain your data transformations with BigQuery, Cloud Workflow and Cloud Function.

-## I - Useful links

-- Kaggle data used to feed CloudSQL table : https://www.kaggle.com/datasets/ankanhore545/100-highest-valued-unicorns
+# Tutorial Private VPC  and Cloud Function connection

+Connect your Cloud Function instance to a VPC network through a VPC Serverless Access Connector.

 ## II - Setup